Artuk Bey: In Anatolia

 Artuk Bey was one of the commanders of the Great Seljuk Empire army during the Battle of Manzikert in 1071.
 After the battle, he took part in the conquest of Anatolia on behalf of the Seljuk Empire.
 He captured the Yeşilırmak (Ἶρις) valley in 1074.
 In 1075, Artuk captured on behalf of the Byzantine Empire the Norman rebel Roussel de Bailleul and handed him over to the future emperor Alexios Komnenos.
 He also served the sultan by quashing a rebellion in 1077.

 His next mission was a campaign in 1086 to capture Diyarbakır (Amid) from the Marwanids.
 In this campaign he quarreled with the commander-in-chief Fakhr al-Dawla ibn Jahir who tended to make peace with Marwanids.
 In a surprise attack he defeated reinforcements to Marwanids.
 However, when the sultan Malik Shah I heard about the event he accused Artuk.

 In Syria

 Artuk left the battle field and attended to Tutush I who was Malik Shah's discordant younger brother in Syria in 1084.
 In 1086 he was instrumental in defeating Suleiman ibn Qutulmish, the sultan of Seljuks of Rûm in the battle of Ain Salm between Süleyman and Tutush.

 In Jerusalem

 Tutush granted him al-Quds (Jerusalem) as an iqta and Artuk was governor there until his death in 1091.
 His grave is in a tomb next to his khanqah near the Gate of al-Dawadariya, known as Gate of King Faisal today.

+In Eastern Arabia

+In 1076, Artuk Bey led a campaign to support the Uyunids against the Qarmatians, he sacked Basra and captured Qatif then besieged Ahsa (modern-day Hofuf).
+After accepting a truce for a month, Artuq was betrayed by the Qarmatians who brought supplies and then entered the city and closed the gates, thus breakin the truce.
+So Artuk continued the siege, but the summer came, and his army grew weary of the siege due to the heat and disease, so Artuk retreated back to Baghdad, leaving 200 men led by his brother al-Baghush to support Abdullah al-Uyuni.